ajitesh-bhan/Hybrid-Recommended-Systems/README.md

 Datast avilabe on https://www.kaggle.com/rounakbanik/the-movies-dataset download rattings, movies, keywords, credits in individual dataframes

+# HOW TO RUN HELP
 Object= HybridRecommenderSystem(rattings, movies, keywords, credits)
-# in this order note all are data frames
+#in this order note all are data frames
 Object.recommend_similar_movies(movie_id: str, k:int)
 movie_id title as   and k no. of time Object.get_movies_embeddings(movies:[str]) input a list in which strings are there Object.recommend_movies_to_user(user_id: int, k:int)
-# userid for which to be recommended and No.
+#userid for which to be recommended and No.

 Please note model might take time to run so lower the no. of Epochs in base file content_model function for a quick summary.